Castle Pines Metropolitan District

 - Other initiatives undertaken to specifically reduce outdoor water consumption

 Homeowners are eligible to receive a rebate on implemented water efficiency efforts as previously described.
-Information on how to apply for the rebate program will be released in February 2022.
+Information on how to apply for the rebate program will be released this Spring.